ExploiTR/WinMod/README.md

 5.Stops a hunged application in 1000ms.
 6.Opens menus without delay.

+### • custom_cmd_powershell.reg
+A super-duper custom from-anywhere-cmd or from-anywhere-powershell prompt by right click.
+Elevated prompts possible

+### Cleaners
-### 2. temp-kill.exe : File in the repo:
+### • temp-kill.exe
+ → Cleans temporary garbage files ←
+#### Some Automation:
-→ Put the file in C:\Users\%username%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup.
-Each time computer starts it will ask for password and will clear all temporary files in C:\Windows\Temp and C:\Users\%username%\AppData\Local\Temp.
+   → Put the file in "Shell:Startup" (Use _RUN_).Each time computer starts it will ask for password and will clear all temporary files
-I've also uploaded the bat file to make you see the code and if your windows working drive isn't C:
+   in _C:\Windows\Temp_ and  _C:\Users\%username%\AppData\Local\Temp_.I've also uploaded the bat file to make you see the code and if
+   your windows working drive isn't C:

+### Proces|Memory|Function Modifier(s)

+### • ProcessKiller.bat :
+Tired of using task manager for stopping wired processes?
+Just put the name (_*.exe_) by editing the batch file, run with Admin        permission, and minimize the window.
+You're done.
+Using this one will take some effort.
+There are already some useless process provided(Most of the time they are, unless required).

+### • timeSync.exe :
+Automatic time synchronization problem?
+Dead CMOS?
+Well, put this one in "Shell:Startup" (use _RUN_) & enjoy perfect time with a cup of coffee.(Ensure you use a LAN that doesn't need to be signed in, otherwise manual operation xD)

 ## AND SOME OTHER WAY :